歡迎。Nau mai, haere mai. Welcome.

 Since 2009, I have learned that the most important work happens before the camera and microphone comes out.
 It’s rooted in curiosity, openness, and listening.
 It’s relationship and trust building that allows those moments to speak for themselves.

-I've called Aotearoa New Zealand home since 2023.
-I am learning to share, facilitate, and teach from my lived experiences.
+I've called Aotearoa New Zealand home since 2023, where I’ve been learning to share, facilitate, and teach from my lived experiences.

 I can’t wait to help tell your story.